 Class Location

-Locations can be described in three principal ways: by using a place name, geometry or an address.
+Locations can be described in three principal ways: by using a place name/identifier, geometry or an address.
 The specific context will determine which method of describing a location is most appropriate.
 ISO 19112 defines a location as "an identifiable geographic place".
 With this in mind, "Eiffel Tower", "Madrid" and "California" are all locations and this is a common way of representing locations in public sector data, i.e. simply by using a recognized name.
 Such identifiers are common although they can be highly ambiguous as many places share the same or similar names.

 In addition to a simple (string) label or name for a Location, the identifier property allows defining a Location by a Uniform Resource Identifier (URI), such as a GeoNames or DBpedia URI.